 Note that the filter-options are derived from the ProductFeed you selected in the drop-down on the main selection-screen.
 Notably, this includes a number of Custom Fields that are set up on a case-by-case basis.
 By consulting the Feeds section of the Integrations-menu, you will be able to check which Custom Fields your feed is using, and what they are used for.

 - In Advanced Search, everything that your filter finds is automatically selected, but it's possible to narrow the scope by adding additional conditions.
 These always function as 'and' parameters, meaning that only products that fulfill both conditions are selected.
 A classic example of this might be to select all products with a particular BrandName, but then narrowing it to those that have an OriginalPrice above a certain threshold.
+Multiple items can be searched for simultaneously, using a comma-separated list.

 Once the filter has been configured to your satisfaction, simply validate the search, and whatever is found becomes your new campaign.